 With a few exceptions, all igus motion plastics are manufactured at the headquarters in Cologne.
-Production here is currently running at full capacity and we have had hardly any breakdown in the supply chain so far, as we have been implementing the two-supplier strategy for years without exceptions.
+Production here is currently running at full capacity and so far we have had hardly any breakdown in the supply chain, as we have been implementing the two-supplier strategy for years without exceptions.

-It is all the more important that we have implemented over 250 preventive measures at the Cologne production site since the beginning of February, both those prescribed by the authorities and those that go beyond them.
-We have, for example, been sewing our own breathing masks for weeks now and offer free Covid-19 tests for all those returning from holiday.
+It is all the more important that we have implemented over 250 preventive measures at the Cologne production site since February 2020, both those prescribed by the authorities and those that go beyond them.
+We offer, for example, free rapid tests to our visitors in co-operation with a Cologne institute, and have installed a drive-in for self-collectors on our premises.

 Whether they are customers, job applicants, suppliers or technicians who come to carry out necessary work or install new equipment, all new visitors who enter our halls from 2nd November onwards must present a negative corona test result.
 In co-operation with an institute in the city centre of Cologne, we are offering rapid tests in order to prevent long waiting times.
 The result is available in only 10 minutes.